jumpingjoy/watchnationpro/index.md

 If you are not aware of how find a good smart watch and baffled by its intricate technical details, then this buyer’s guide is for your rescue to ease things out.

 ## Smartwatch: What are the kinds of smartwatches and How does it work?

-Smart are two kinds of smartwatches available in the market:
+There are two kinds of smartwatches available in the market:

 * Smartwatches working connected with smartphones
 * Standalone Smartwatches (That works independently without smartphones)